 Figure 6.8(c) shows an upper tail for a chi-square distribution with 5 degrees of freedom and a cutoff of 5.1.
-Find the tail area using a calculator.
+Find the tail area using a calculator.29 Go to the preceding footnote link for the Guided Practice solution.

 Figure 6.8(d) shows a cutoff of 11.7 on a chi-square distribution with 7 degrees of freedom.
-Find the area of the upper tail.
+Find the area of the upper tail.30 Go to the preceding footnote link for the Guided Practice solution.
+GUIDED PRACTICE 6.34 HAS ENDED.

 Figure 6.8(e) shows a cutoff of 10 on a chi-square distribution with 4 degrees of freedom.
-Find the area of the upper tail.
+Find the area of the upper tail.31 Go to the preceding footnote link for the Guided Practice solution.
+GUIDED PRACTICE 6.35 HAS ENDED.